garrettlducharme/datasciencecoursera/Programming in R - Week 2/README.md

-# Programming assignment 1

-This is programming assignment 1 for the Coursera course on Programming in R offered through Johns Hopkins University.

 ## Introduction
 For this first programming assignment you will write three functions that are meant to interact with dataset that accompanies this assignment.
 The dataset is contained in a zip file specdata.zip that you can download from the Coursera web site.